interstitialRedirectModalTitle

 Tyndall AFB Peninsula It sits on a peninsula with forty miles of shoreline on the Gulf of Mexico and clusters of barrier islands. © United States Fish and Wildlife Service

-For now, TNC’s work at Tyndall will take shape in four green ways: a living shoreline, an oyster reef breakwater, a submerged shoreline and the planting of seagrasses.
-Together, these installations will break wave energy and absorb floodwater in vulnerable areas.
-They will also reduce erosion, protect hundreds of acres of land and coastline, increase biodiversity and expand recreational opportunities for those on base.
+Together, these installations break wave energy and absorb floodwaters in vulnerable areas.
+They also reduce erosion, protect hundreds of acres of land and coastline, support wildlife and expand recreational opportunities for those on base.

 Three deer along the water's edge.